jnatali/sagehen_meadows/data/field_observations/groundwater/subdaily_loggers/README.md

 As we process the data, we'll record tasks and instructions in this [google docs file](https://docs.google.com/document/d/1SkeEyw_Hy92w4wKUREM5MnydNLWko_dcTGWOw4gq3G8/edit).

-**IMPORTANT NOTE**: We don't want to overwrite the original .csv files.
+**IMPORTANT NOTE**: We don't want to overwrite these original files.
 If you change the file, please save with a distinct file name.
 Please use git tools (such as the [github desktop app](https://desktop.github.com/), and see [help docs](https://docs.github.com/en/desktop) if needed) to sync files, upload with notes so we can track versions.

+#### Notebook scripts

+Running all cells in the (which one?) .ipynb notebook will read every csv in the /data folder and cut the data using the rate of change.
+For each csv file, the script will plot and output how many rows were cut off of each end of the data (useful for validation).
+Can view plots in notebook and all are saved to plot folder.
+To run this script on new data, be sure to have the same directory setup.